IsabelaBulla/SocialLinks/README.md

 # Lessons Learned:

 I developed this project early on my studies, I believe the CSS styling was the biggest lesson out of it.
-You will notice that when hovering over the container a subttle shadow appears, and when hovering over the buttons a green border appears - without changing the size of the container.
+You will notice that when hovering over the container a subtle shadow appears, and when hovering over the buttons a green border appears - without changing the size of the container.